 Contact Lenses: A no-glasses alternative, these lenses sit right on your eye, offering a wider range of view, for instance.

-Refractive Surgery: Surgical options include LASIK or PRK, which reshape the cornea to allow better focus; often chosen for long-term correction.
+Refractive Surgery: The surgical options include LASIK or PRK, which reshape the cornea to allow better focus; often chosen for long-term correction.

 Orthokeratology: You wear special contact lenses at night that temporarily reshape your cornea so that your distant vision can be clear without wearing glasses the next day.